TOUSIF-17/AcademiQAPP/README.md

 ## 🙏 Acknowledgments

-- **Z.ai Web Development SDK** for AI summarization capabilities
 - **Next.js** team for the excellent framework
 - **shadcn/ui** for beautiful UI components
 - **Prisma** for the modern database toolkit
 - **Academic institutions** that inspired this project

-## 📞 Support

-For support and questions:
-- Create an issue in the repository
-- Check the documentation
-- Review the code comments

 ---

 **AcademiQ** - Empowering academic excellence through AI-driven research management and analytics.